adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 * The endorsement's "emb.prp" claim is undefined or a superset of the emblem's "emb.prp" claim.
 * The endorsement's "emb.dst" claim is undefined or a superset of the emblem's "emb.dst" claim.
-* The endorsement's "emb.sub" claim is undefined or for each EI within the emblem's "emb.sub" claim, there is some EI in the endorsement's "emb.sub" claim which resolves to that EI.
+* The endorsement's "emb.sub" claim is undefined or for each EI within the emblem's "emb.sub" claim, one of the following conditions holds:
+  * There exists an EI within the endorsement's "emb.sub" claim which is more general than the emblem's "emb.sub" claim.
+  * There is no EI within the endorsement's "emb.sub" claims with the same location type (domain name or IPv6 address) as the emblem.
 * The endorsement's "emb.wnd" claim is undefined or the emblem's "emb.iat" claim value plus the endorsement's "emb.wnd" claim value lies in the future.

 # Public Key Distribution {#pk-distribution}